Admission to the Graduate Program is based on the following criteria:

 1. Availability of supervisor

-- We require at least three (3) reference letters.
+- We require at least three (3) references, submitted electronically through the online application system.

 - Referees should include a combination of academic and professional references.